Rohde-Schwarz/daiex/README.md

     returnCode = readFile.setDataOrder(IqDataOrder::IQIQIQ);
     returnCode = readFile.readOpen(arrayNames);

-In a similar fasion, the preview of I/Q data for the IqTar file format can be disabled using
+In a similar fashion, the preview of I/Q data for the IqTar file format can be disabled using

     IqTar writeFile(filename);
     returnCode = writeFile.setPreviewEnabled(false);